yyutong/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
 UniSave shows an error message.

-      Use case resumes at step 2.
+    Use case resume at Step 2

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.